cheechengm/shopbot-RAG/README.md

 # 🛍️ ShopBot — E-commerce RAG Chatbot

+**Problem Statement:** Customers often encounter obstacles—such as questions about refund policies or shipping times—outside of standard business hours.
+Without a human agent available, these users are left without guidance, resulting in a poor user experience.
+This AI Chatbot addresses this by providing a persistent, 24/7 knowledge expert that delivers instant, documentation-backed support.

 **ShopBot** is a Retrieval-Augmented Generation (RAG) platform that transforms static store documents into an interactive AI support agent.
 It enables store owners to upload policies and FAQs, providing customers with instant, accurate responses grounded strictly in the shop’s verified data.

 ---